Renater/SIPMediaGW/manager/README.md

 reason — the links from Quality) keep to user calls, so a Quality figure and the list it opens agree.
 The concurrency peak of the summary is swept over the period's calls, units included.

+A period is a set of local days in the reporting time zone (`TZ`): the Journal and the audit log send the days and hours typed in their filters without a zone, and the back end reads them in that zone.
+A browser set to another zone sees the same window as the operator next to the server, not one shifted to its own clock.

 ## Reading the capacity views